Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 Till the Ground

 It may sound old school, but hoeing or tilling in the late spring and early summer can be surprisingly effective.
-It rousts the adults or pupae out of the soil and onto the surface where the birds can eat them.
+It rousts the adults and pupae out of the soil and onto the surface, where the birds can eat them.